Choosing printers and scanners

-In reality, you discovered some of these things over the life of the unit, but research will avoid nasty surprises.
-Our general advice is only to buy from a reputable manufacturer as they will give better products and better support for longer.
+In reality, you discovered some of these things over the unit’s life, but research will avoid nasty surprises.
+Our general advice is to buy from a reputable manufacturer as they will give better products and better support for longer.
 Don’t buy on price alone; you will “get what you pay for”.

 For smaller companies with low print volumes buying a printer or scanner is usually the most cost-effective option.
 If you have larger print volumes and need a high-end device with predictable costs, then a print contract is a good option.
 Atomik.biz offers ethical print contracts without hidden printing costs.